KiruruKamau/Hotel-Booking-Analysis/README.md

 # Hotel Booking Demand Analysis
-*An end_to_end data analysis project uncovring the drivers of hotel cancellations and seasonal booking trends.*
+*An end_to_end data analysis project uncovering the drivers of hotel cancellations and seasonal booking trends.*

 ---